 Want more healthy sauce recipes?

-Try out these easy recipes!
+Try out these flavorful recipes!

 - ¼ cup reduced sodium soy sauce or tamari